dedis/cothority/omniledger/README.md

 Some documents that might get evolved later:

-- [Child Transactions](ChildTransactions.md) describes how we can implement a leader fetching new transactions from children
+- [Child Transactions](ChildTransactions.md) describes how we can implement a leader fetching new transactions from children.
-- [Contract Examples](ContractExamples.md) a bare list of some examples of what kind of contracts we think of implementing
+- [Contracts](Contracts.md) gives a short overview how contracts work and some examples how to use them.